Liga Indonesia Third Division

-Liga Indonesia Third Division (Indonesian: Divisi Tiga Liga Indonesia) is the lowest level (5th) of nationwide football competition in Indonesia.
+Liga Indonesia Third Division (Indonesian: Divisi Tiga Liga Indonesia) was the lowest level (5th tier) of nationwide football competition in Indonesia.
 Along with first and second division, this league is managed by the Amateur League Board of the Football Association of Indonesia (PSSI).

-This is the final league in Indonesia and there is no relegation, that a team can go all the way and become champion.
+This was the final league in Indonesia and there was no relegation, that a team can go all the way and become champion.
 This competition involves players under the age of twenty years, as part of the youth player development program.

-After the establishment of the Liga Nusantara in 2014, the Third Division will be dissolved.
+After the establishment of the Liga Nusantara in 2014, the Third Division was dissolved.